 8.1.
-With respect to all information of whatever nature or form as is disclosed between the Contracting Parties in connection with the Experimentation Project and identified in writing as confidential, the terms of this Article shall apply.
+With respect to all information of whatever nature or form as is disclosed between the Contracting Parties in connection with the 3rd party project and identified in writing as confidential, the terms of this Article shall apply.

 Confidentiality obligations